Luolc/AdaBound/README.md

 [![GitHub - LICENSE](https://img.shields.io/github/license/Luolc/AdaBound.svg?style=flat)](./LICENSE)

-An optimizer that trains as fast as Adam and as good as SGD, for developing state-of-the-art deep learning models on a wide variety of pupolar tasks in the field of CV, NLP, and etc.
+An optimizer that trains as fast as Adam and as good as SGD, for developing state-of-the-art deep learning models on a wide variety of popular tasks in the field of CV, NLP, and etc.

 Based on Luo et al. (2019).
 [Adaptive Gradient Methods with Dynamic Bound of Learning Rate](https://openreview.net/forum?id=Bkg3g2R9FX).